TextCorpusLabs/oas/README.md

 * `source` is the folder containing the .tar'ed JATS files.
 * `dest` is the CSV file used to store the metadata.

+The following are optional parameters:

+* `log` is the folder of raw JATS files that did not process.
+  It defaults to empty (not saved).

 2. Convert the data to our standard format.

 ```{ps1}